seanvelasco/EE233/README.md

 # EE233

-This repository contains AutoCAD activities and assessments for Engineering CAD (EE233), a computer-aided design course offered by the Faculty of Engineering, University of Santo Tomas.
+<p>This repository contains AutoCAD activities and assessments for Engineering CAD (EE233), a computer-aided design course offered by the Faculty of Engineering, University of Santo Tomas.</p>

 <h3>Content</h3>
 <ul>